 The investigator will conduct a thorough, impartial, and unbiased investigation.
 All individuals will be treated with compassion and respect and in a manner considerate of individual privacy concerns.
 An investigation may include multiple meetings with the investigator.
-An investigation will typically include interviews of the complainant, respondent, witnesses provided by either party with relevant information about the reported incident or discovered during the investigation, and any other individuals who may have relevant information about the reported incident or discovered during the investigation, and any other involved.
+An investigation will typically include interviews of the complainant, respondent, witnesses provided by either party with relevant information about the reported incident or discovered during the investigation, and any other individuals who may have relevant information about the reported incident and/or the parties involved.
 Interviews will typically take no longer than two hours on one day.
 Should additional time be needed, the investigator and affected party will mutually agree on either rescheduling for another day or extending the length of the interview past two hours.
 During the investigation process, all those interviewed will have an opportunity to review their own interview summaries for accuracy.